Andrey-Sidorkin/bookshop-app/README.md

 ## How to start

-Before start you should replace fields ```YOUR_USERNAME``` and ```YOUR_PASSWORD``` in application.properties file with your own.<br>
+Before start you should replace fields ```YOUR_USERNAME``` and ```YOUR_PASSWORD``` in application.yml file with your own.<br>
-As an initial data an author Marcel Proust is injected and two books by him: "The Prisoner" and "In the Shadow of Young Girls in Flower".
+As initial data an author Marcel Proust and two books by him are injected to DB: "The Prisoner" and "In the Shadow of Young Girls in Flower".
 Enjoy!